anchalsharda/AirBnB-Location-Analysis-for-Real-Estate-Strategy/README.md

 Provided stakeholder-ready insights connecting neighborhood traits to customer behavior and listing profitability.

 #ETL #PowerQuery #SQL #DataCleaning #DataWrangling #MarketAnalysis #ExcelModeling #BusinessIntelligence #RealEstateAnalytics #LocationStrategy #StakeholderEngagement #DynamicPricing #ShortTermRentals #DataIntegration #RevenueForecasting

+This repository contains the analysis of pharmacy store performance.
+The dataset for this analysis is too large to be included directly in the repository.
+You can download the data from the following Google Drive link: [Download Data] https://drive.google.com/drive/folders/1_daTofkseNHzCI8-achc4Ut95O3-tttQ?usp=share_link